davidB/scala-maven-plugin/README.md

 ## Build

+Due to a problem with older Scala version this build won't work with JDK 8.
+Switch to JDK 7 to run it.

 Currently, you need Maven 3.x to build the plugin, create the site, and run `integration-test`.

 An existing installation of Scala is also tested against (in integration-test).